devdeliw/website/content/qiskit/04_Quantum_Teleportation.md

 *Retrieved from IBM Quantum Learning*

-The upper half of the circuit diagram is essentially the inverse of the circuit we used to construct the Bell basis from the computational basis at the beginning of lesson 3.
+The upper half of the circuit diagram is essentially the inverse of the circuit we used to construct the Bell basis from the computational basis at the beginning of chapter 3.
 The protocol is as follows:

 1. Alice performs a CNOT operation on the pair ($A, Q$), with $Q$ as the control and $A$ as the target.
 She then performs a Hadamard gate on $Q$.